sspencer/mock/README.md

 server from `/` instead of loading mock routes or the request-log UI.

 ## Request File Format

+**Headers after the request line are response headers.** To match incoming request headers such as `Authorization`, `Cookie`, or `Accept`, use `# $header.Name=value` above the request line — not a header below it.
+`Content-Type` after the request line is the usual way to set the mock response content type. `mock` warns at load time if a well-known incoming header is used as a response header without a matching `$header.*` matcher.

 Each response starts with `###`, followed by a name, optional variables, an HTTP request line, optional **response** headers, a blank line, and an optional body.